 While not a huge cat by any means they can still grow to be quite a large household cat.
 Growing up to 15 – 26 inches in length, and weighing in anywhere between 8 – 20 pounds.
 Standing 9 – 11 inches at the shoulder in height, a typical Ragdoll can be expected to live around 13 – 16 years.

 The British Shorthair is known to be one of the oldest cat breeds to date.
 Undeniably one of the cutest domestic cat breeds, the British Shorthair can be quite a large cat breed.

 Your average shorthair is going to weigh around 7 – 18 pounds, the males again being the larger of the two.
 With an average height of 14 – 20 inches, and growing to a length of 16 – 22 inches.
 A British Shorthair is expected to have a lifespan of 17 – 20 years.

 So when do cats stop growing?
 Well, as you can see each breed is going to grow at different rates.
-Remember, the best way to tell when you cat has stopped growing is by taking their measurements monthly.
+Remember, the best way to tell when your cat has stopped growing is by taking their measurements monthly.

-Make sure they are growing up on a healthy diet and regular play.
+If you want the best chance of being a long term pet owner, make sure they are growing up on a healthy diet and regular play.
 Give them a loving environment to thrive in, and as they age, keep them comfortable to ensure they live as long as possible.